Rithviknathan21/AutoRoot-System-Failure-Analyzer/README.md

-# AutoRoot – System Failure Analyzer
+# 🚀 AutoRoot – System Failure Analyzer

-AutoRoot is an AI-powered system failure analysis tool designed to simulate how SRE and DevOps teams detect anomalies and identify root causes in production environments.
+AutoRoot is an **AI-powered system failure analysis tool** that simulates how modern **SRE / DevOps teams** detect anomalies and identify root causes in production systems.

+---

-## What it does
+## 🔍 What This Project Does
-- Generates system telemetry (CPU, memory, latency, error rate)
+- 📊 Generates **synthetic system telemetry** (CPU, Memory, Latency, Error Rate)
-- Detects anomalies using an ML model (Isolation Forest)
+- 🤖 Detects anomalies using **unsupervised ML (Isolation Forest)**
-- Correlates metrics to infer probable root causes
+- 🧠 Correlates system metrics to infer **probable root causes**
-- Exposes inference through a backend API
+- 🔗 Serves predictions via a **FastAPI backend**
-- Provides an interactive web dashboard for analysis
+- 🖥️ Provides an **interactive Streamlit dashboard** for analysis

+---

-## Tech Stack
+## 🛠️ Tech Stack
-- Python, Pandas, NumPy
+- 🐍 Python, Pandas, NumPy
-- Scikit-learn (Isolation Forest)
+- 🤖 Scikit-learn (Isolation Forest)
-- FastAPI (backend API)
+- ⚡ FastAPI (Backend API)
-- Streamlit (dashboard)
+- 🎛️ Streamlit (Frontend Dashboard)
-- Google Colab + Ngrok (deployment)
+- ☁️ Google Colab + Ngrok (Deployment)

-## Use Case
-Designed as a simulation of real-world AI-based observability and incident analysis systems used in SRE workflows.
+---

+## 🎯 Why This Project?
+This project demonstrates how **AI can be applied to observability and incident analysis**, similar to tools used in real-world **SRE and DevOps workflows**.

+It focuses on:
+- End-to-end system design
+- ML-driven anomaly detection
+- Practical AI integration with backend & UI

+---

-## Author
+## 👨‍💻 Author
-Rithviknathan M
+**Rithviknathan M**
+B.Tech CSE (AIML)